Nursing Care Plans for Diabetes: What You Need to Know

 Nursing Care Plan for Diabetes

-Effectively managing diabetes can help patients maintain a healthier lifestyle and help prevent more serious conditions like heart failure, high blood pressure, stroke, wounds and kidney disease.
+Type 2 diabetes is the most common form of diabetes, accounting for as much as 95 percent of cases in the United States.
+1 Effectively managing diabetes can help patients maintain a healthier lifestyle and help prevent more serious conditions like heart failure, high blood pressure, stroke, wounds and kidney disease.

 • The types of services you need, which may include skilled nursing, physical therapy, occupational therapy, social work, home health aides and more